giuliojiang/UniSecrets/README.md

 Initially there will be no users or approved email domains.

-At the beginning, you can set in `config/server_config.json` the flag `auto_enable_emails` to `true` so that new email domains don't need to be approved by an admin (there are no admins in the system yet).
+At the beginning, you can set in `config/server_config.json` the flag `auto_enable_colleges` to `true` so that new email domains don't need to be approved by an admin (there are no admins in the system yet).

 Now you can start the server and register a new user.